|

 since reading the "Space Trilogy".
 He has things I was not able to read,

 then 10 years later I was able to.
-Maybe his writing evolved with his own
+Maybe his writing evolved with his

 personal evolving?
-I think mine has, and I would think that a common trait,
+I think mine has, and I would think that a common

 with writers and artists.
-So anyways, CS Lewis proposed that you could not
+So anyways, CS Lewis proposed that you could

 simply say Jesus was a "good person".
-That if what he claimed, that He was
+That if what he claimed, that He

 the Son of God, was not true, then he was either a Liar or a Lunatic.
-So if

 someone thinks he was a good teacher, that just does not fit, unless you